• Skip to primary navigation

 No

-Transactions where you or your spouse have greater than a 10% direct or indirect interest in the property (although the brokerage may be covered in such transactions)
+Transactions where you and/or your spouse or a company in which you and/or your spouse hold more than a 10% beneficial interest or may acquire a beneficial ownership interest in the property (although the brokerage may be covered in such transactions)

 No